Effect on Annual General Meetings

 By providing companies with an option to dispense with AGMs and to serve notice on members electronically, the new provisions introduced by the Act will help to reduce the cost and administrative burden currently placed on companies.
 One of the overarching intentions of the Bill is to make it easier and cheaper to operate a company in Ireland.
 Practical changes such as this are an example of that aim being put into practice and generally are to be welcomed.
 The Companies Act 2014 is expected to come into force on 1 June 2015.

-For further infomation, you can contact Alan at email@example.com.
+For further infomation, you can contact Ruairi at firstname.lastname@example.org.